 The unaudited pro forma condensed combined balance sheet as of March 31, 2021 combines the historical balance sheet of Stryve and the historical balance sheet of Andina on a pro forma basis as if the Business Combination and the Domestication had been consummated on March 31, 2021.
-The unaudited pro forma condensed combined statement of operations for the three months ended March 31, 2021 and year ended December 31, 2020 combine the historical statements of operations of Stryve and historical statements of operations of Andina for such periods on a pro forma basis as if the Business Combination and the Business Combination and the Business Combination and the Domestication had been consummated on January 1, 2020, the beginning of the earliest period presented.
+The unaudited pro forma condensed combined statement of operations for the three months ended March 31, 2021 and year ended December 31, 2020 combine the historical statements of operations of Stryve and historical statements of operations of Andina for such periods on a pro forma basis as if the Business Combination and the Domestication had been consummated on January 1, 2020, the beginning of the earliest period presented.